-Transform a can of diced tomatoes into this creamy tomato chicken recipe.
-It’s basically tender chicken coated in buttery tomato sauce with spinach, garlic, and basil.
+Transform a can of diced tomatoes into this creamy chicken tomato recipe.
+It’s basically tender chicken coated in buttery tomato sauce with spinach, garlic, and parsley.
 So easy and so good!

 It serves easy over pasta, rice, or Cauliflower Mash for low carb option.

 Why Make this for Dinner Tonight?